There are at least 200 known cases of the Delta Plus coronavirus variant worldwide. Here's what we know - KION546

 The US has sequenced and confirmed the highest number of cases so far, with 83 cases as of June 16, according to Public Health England.

+India is still recovering from its devastating second wave, which has infected millions and killed hundreds of thousands in the past few months.
+It’s not clear whether Delta Plus will deliver another blow — John said it was unlikely, as the country’s vaccination rate picks up — but the trauma of the second wave has authorities on high alert.

+“Once bitten, twice shy,” John said.
+“Those who did not predict the second wave do not want to be caught a second time, so they are alerting everyone of a possible third wave.”

-The UK is next, with 41 cases as of June 16.
+The UK has reported 41 cases as of June 16.
 Enhanced contact tracing, testing, and isolation has been deployed in areas where Delta Plus has been reported, Downing Street confirmed on Thursday.

 The first few cases sequenced in the UK were contacts of individuals who had traveled from or transited through Nepal and Turkey, according to Public Health England.